Flank/flank/docs/test_artifacts.md

 > As a developer I want to remove test artifacts

-* Run `flankScripts testArtifacts remove` this will remove the remote copy of test artifacts for current working branch.
+* Run `flankScripts testArtifacts remove_remote` this will remove the remote copy of test artifacts for current working branch.

 ## iOS test artifacts